saintsantos/webapp_workshop_complete/README.md

 ### routes

 Routes map endpoints to functions.
-The route groups are defined in **index.route.js** and consist of the userRoute and the taskRoute.
+Our routes are defined in **index.route.js** and consist of the userRoute and the taskRoute.
 The routes distinguish between endpoints based upon which URL is called and the type of HTTP request.
-The two main types of requests we'll be dealing with and that are most common across the Internet are POST and GET.
-You can read more about the different types of requests here.
+The two main types of requests we'll be dealing with and that are most common across the Internet are **POST** and **GET**.
+You can read more about them [here](https://www.w3schools.com/tags/ref_httpmethods.asp).

 ### controllers